katarighe/testing-practice-jest/README.md

 # JavaScript Testing Practice using JEST
-> Scripts for practical tests for JavaScript functions using the Jest library.
+> In this exercise, I have written several practical tests for JavaScript functions using the Jest library.
+This execrise also ensures that the AAA pattern is followed accordingly to make these tests easier for other developers to read and understand.
+I also used the TDD approach in practice.

 ## Test run guid
 Performed the following steps on your terminal: